agabor/docs/_includes/dotnet/push-notifications.md

 # Push Notifications

 Push Notifications are a great way to keep your users engaged and informed about your app.
 You can reach your entire user base quickly and effectively.
-This guide will help you through the setup process and the general usage of Parse to send push notifications.
+This guide will help you through the setup process and the general usage of MSG to send push notifications.

 If you haven't installed the SDK yet, please [head over to the Push QuickStart]({{ site.baseUrl }}/parse-server/guide/#push-notifications-quick-start) to get our SDK up and running.